itischenspeaking/Equity-Factor-Research/README.md

 A Python research repository for learning and implementing equity alpha research workflows.

-The main case study is a replication and stress test of the residual momentum framework from Blitz, Huij and Martens.
+The main case study replicates and stress-tests the residual momentum framework introduced in *Residual Momentum* (Blitz, Huij, and Martens, 2011).
 The project compares conventional total-return momentum with residual momentum using rolling Fama-French regressions, cross-sectional portfolio construction, factor attribution, crisis-period diagnostics, calendar-month effects, and IC analysis.

 This repository is intended as a research and learning project, not as a production trading system.